-Serve the stuffed zucchini with a hefty amount of sauce on the side (or on top!).
+Serve the stuffed zucchini with a generous sauce on the side (or on top!).

-There are lots of sauces that go well with this, from vegan raita style sauce to sweet basil sauce or a vegan cashew sauce.
+There are lots of plant based sauces that could go well with this, from vegan raita style sauce to sweet basil sauce or a vegan cashew sauce.
 Or maybe you fancy a hot sauce like homemade tomato sauce.

 They all do the job of complementing this dish and making it even more scrumptious than it already is.

 Stuffed ZucchiniCourse: Main courseCuisine: Vegan, Gluten freeDifficulty: Moderate

 Vegan stuffed zucchini boats, a perfect, vegan & gluten free meal.